Tucson teens celebrate prom, coronavirus style

 “I had my last day of high school, and I didn’t even know it,” Taylor Ralston said to her mom.
 “I don’t even remember what I did.”

 Like teens across Tucson, the Cienega High senior was on spring break when state officials closed schools because of the coronavirus pandemic.
-Taylor, her sister and and four friends had planned on going to prom together.
+Taylor, her sister, and four friends had planned on going to prom together.

 They wanted to dress up and have their photo taken, and they achieved that with a little gathering in a driveway.